Middleman held in connection with bribery case involving ED official: CBI

 The agency is questioning him regarding his alleged involvement in the case.

-Sources in the ED said the accused assistant director of its Shimla sub-zonal office and his supervisory officers a deputy director and the joint director have been transferred to Delhi following the case.
+Sources in the ED said the accused assistant director of its Shimla sub-zonal office and his supervisory officers -- a deputy director and the joint director (based in Chandigarh) -- have been transferred to Delhi following the case.